MaxPenderuk/MoviesApp/README.md

 $ git clone https://github.com/MaxPenderuk/MoviesApp.git
 ```
 Before running the MoviesApp you have to:
+* install Twig using Composer `$ composer require "twig/twig"`
 * import its `/MoviesApp/database/movies.sql` into your MySQL
 * change the configuration of the access to the local DB (`$dbUsername` and `$dbUserPassword` values in `MoviesApp/database.php` file)

-To import `.sql` file into MySQL follow the next steps.
+To import `.sql` file into MySQL follow the next steps:

 ```sh
 $ mysql -u user_name - p your_password;